-Despite disparities in reporting, self-reported data on CAC payback does reveal a clear trend: The fastest growing SaaS companies report a CAC payback period of only 7.4 months.
-That’s less than half that of slower growing SaaS companies (15.4 months).
+Despite disparities in reporting, self-reported data on CAC payback does reveal a clear trend: The fastest growing SaaS companies report a median CAC payback period of only 8 months.
+That’s nearly half that of slower-growing SaaS companies (15 months).

 Clearly, getting this number down is crucial for your bottom line.
-OpenView’s Liz Cain shares some phenomenal advice on how to improve your number here.
+OpenView’s Blake Bartlett advises that continuous experimentation can drive down CAC.